borg286/sevtech/README.md

 * A mineralis cloak allows for easier ore finding once you get silk touch as it highlights any ores you are holding.

 * Vicio attuned Mantle of Stars and Resonating Wand allow infinite flight (elytra style flight).

+### Rituals

+* The Attunement, Size and Purity of the crystal are all that matter.
+Cutting doesn't matter.

+* Don't waste time on a Mineralis ritual yet, it’s been reported and the configs need to be altered so it doesn’t break pack progression, same goes with Aevitas perk.
+Mining with this method results in a break in progression, as it can provide ores from GalactiCraft planets / Asteroids, this nullifying most of intended GalactiCraft methods.

+### Misc

 * Having two Chalice of Containments one with lava and one with starlight will mostly make sand, but will also give you aquamarine shale and the rare rock crystal.
 While the aquamarine found in the beneath is not affected by luck, aquamarine shale made this way is.
 You average 3 shale per bucket of lava and starlight and if you use resonating gems you typically get more than a bucket of starlight.
 Recommend using an ender hopper or similar to collect items.
 Note if your server is using Sponge, the two chalice thing is bugged.
 Blood magic Senade of the nether is a great way to get lava.